 Alternate - Non progression raid eligible alternate characters.
 Can be alts of either Raiders or Members.
 May be brought to raids under extreme circumstnaces.

 In order to attain Main Raider rank from Member status you must attend enough raids (4 Normal raids in any rolling 30 days) to demonstrate a need for your character and is awarded by Guild Leadership (Coordinator+).
 This is in order for us to evaluate your performance and potential and for you to evaluate your fellow raiders as a guild.
 This is also used to reattain a rank after a demotion, Legacy Raider -> Senior Raider or Casual Raider -> Main Raider.

-In the event that a Raider or Senior Raider goes inactive the following steps will be taken:
+In the event that a Raider or Senior Raider goes inactive the following steps will happen:

--Raider+, after 30 rolling days of no-shows the character may be demoted to Casual Raider.
-If the person still does not show up after 60 rolling days, he/she may be demoted to either Member (if originally a Main Raider) or Legacy Raider (if originally a Senior Raider).
+-If a person does not show up to raid, after 60 rolling days, he/she may be demoted to either Member (if originally a Raider) or Legacy Raider (if originally a Senior Raider).

 -Inactive raiders may also lose their spot in the raid at Guild Leadership's discretion.
 All this said we understand that real life things happen, if you become aware of a situation that will cause you to become absent for an extended period of time, please talk to a member of the Guild Leadership, allowances may be made.